joshleaves/advent-rs/NOTES_2017.md

 ## Day 09: Stream Processing

-The usual: do your best to only iter every character once.
+The usual: do your best to only iterate every character once.
 Rust's pattern-matching is really good there.

 ## Day 10: Knot Hash